Reducing employee sickness within the NHS

 The report identified that NHS organisations were not giving priority to staff health and well-being – they identified that these services were often reactive and focused on responding to sickness and ill-health rather than promoting a positive culture of workplace health and safety.

 A lot has changed in that time.
-I met with a number of NHS HR staff last month at a Healthcare People Management Association (HPMA) event, and it really came across that wellbeing of staff has become a priority where it once wasn’t.
+I meet with a number of NHS HR staff and it's clear that well-being of staff has become a priority where it once wasn’t.

 In fact, I’ve come across Trusts that have adopted all kinds of perks, events, and classes for staff from free massages and yoga classes to days/nights away.
 This is all to help improve staff health and well-being.
 However, sickness, stress and other illnesses can’t always be avoided.